 Where will your holiday event be hosted?
 Try to select a location that's convenient for most guests.
 From the perspective of limiting liability, consider having the party off-site.
 If the party occurs at a hotel or restaurant, workers are likely trained in safe serving, and you're also less likely to be held responsible if something goes wrong.

 When will you have your event?
 With many employers still working remotely or hybrid, plan your event at a time that makes it most accessible for employees to attend.
 For example, if you're hosting near the office, hold the event on a day when most employees will be there anyway.

 The most engaged employees feel they’ve been asked and heard.
 Think about a quick pulse survey to gather celebration ideas from employees.
 This is also a great way to understand employees' diverse customs and the best way to incorporate those celebrations.

 Alcohol and Food

 If you opt to serve alcohol at the holiday party, ensure your company has a policy informing everyone that excessive drinking at company functions will not be tolerated.
 Further, all workplace policies at these types of events still apply.
-So, while alcohol consumption can lower inhibitions, everyone is still responsible for their behavior (and your rules around non-harassment, anti-bullying, safety, social media, etc.) Try to limit consumption using a strategy of drink tickets, closing the bar in advance of the end of the gathering, and/or limiting your open bar selection.
+So, while alcohol consumption can lower inhibitions, everyone is still responsible for their behavior (and your rules around non-harassment, anti-bullying, safety, social media, etc.) Try to limit consumption using a strategy of drink tickets, closing the bar in advance of the end of the gathering, and limiting your open bar selection.
 Also, remind employees about the dangers of drinking and driving.
 When it comes to food, consider your menu!
-And if you plan to serve alcohol, there should always be food available.
+And if you plan to serve alcohol, food should always be available.
 Reach out to employees in advance to understand any dietary restrictions so that you can ensure there is food available for everyone.